Who Was Robert Smalls?

 Robert Smalls was an enslaved African American who escaped to freedom in a Confederate supply ship and eventually became a sea captain for the Union Navy.
 After the war, he became a successful businessman and politician serving in both houses of the South Carolina legislature.
 He was elected to the U.S. House of Representatives in 1875 but was convicted of taking a bribe while in the state senate and sentenced to prison before he was pardoned by the governor.

 When Smalls was 12, the McKee family moved to Charleston, where Smalls was hired as a day laborer on the waterfront, working as a rigger and eventually a sailor.
-In 1856, he married Hannah Jones, a slave hotel maid who worked in Charleston.
+In 1856, he married Hannah Jones, an enslaved hotel maid who worked in Charleston.
 Jones already had one daughter, and together she and Smalls had a daughter and a son, Robert Jr., who later died of smallpox.
 Smalls's attempts to buy his wife and family out of slavery failed.

-At the outbreak of the Civil War, in March 1861, Robert Smalls was hired as a deckhand on the Confederate supply ship the Planter, a converted cotton steamer that carried supplies between forts in Charleston Harbor.
+At the outbreak of the Civil War, in March 1861, Smalls was hired as a deckhand on the Confederate supply ship the Planter, a converted cotton steamer that carried supplies between forts in Charleston Harbor.
 Over the course of several months, Smalls learned all he could about navigating the ship and waited for an opportunity to escape.

 In the predawn hours of May 13, 1862, while the white officers and crew slept in Charleston, Smalls and a crew of eight men, along with five women, and three children (including Smalls's wife and two children), quietly slipped the Planter out of Charleston Harbor.
 Over the next few hours, Smalls successfully navigated the ship through five checkpoints, offering the correct signal to pass each, and then headed out to open waters and the Union blockade.
 It was daring and dangerous, and if caught, the crew was prepared to blow up the vessel.